Lesbian Terms & Code In Women's LGBTQ History

 Seriously, can the following be true?
 Apparently, during the four decades it took to create the 12-volume Oxford English Dictionary (OED), completed in 1928, the word Lesbian appeared only in reference to the island of Lesbos.
 Only with OED's 1976's Supplement did the word Lesbian appear as an 1890 synonym for Tribadism.

-Although the term lesbian was used in a 1890... medical dictionary, as an adjective to describe tribadism (as "lesbian love") there are earlier mentions of the term Lesbian in for example...
+Although the term lesbian was used in the 1890 National Medical Dictionary by the American surgeon and librarian John Shaw Billings, as an adjective to describe tribadism (as "lesbian love") there are earlier mentions of the term Lesbian in for example...
 1732 - William King's poem "The Toast":

 A nobler Verse – The British Myra sings;